Check Hard Drive Health on a Mac

 2. This will provide you with the device’s current S.M.A.R.T parameters.

 3. Type sudo smartctl -d auto -t short /dev/disk0.
-This will start a “short” test of your drive, meaning that it will run some basic checks but won’t dig into too much detail.
+This will start a “short” test of your drive, which means that it will run some basic checks but won’t dig into too much detail.

 4. Several other test modes are available – short, long, conveyance, and select.
 Long tests, as their name implies, take longer to complete, but check your drive in more detail.
 Conveyance tests specifically check for errors related to physical damage, typically associated with transportation.
 And with select, you can choose a specific range of addresses to be checked.